Why use neuropsychological testing for drug abuse treatment?

 Because neuropsychological tests assist in diagnoses of mental health disorders, clinicians can better determine whether some traits are psychological or organic (meaning a result of brain trauma or the onset of a disease such as Alzheimer’s).
 By understanding the cause of certain behaviors, each individual can be helped in the most appropriate way.

 Enterhealth offers premier drug and alcohol addiction treatment across the continuum of care at our multiple locations.
-Enterhealth Ranch, our inpatient treatment facility just north of the Dallas/Fort Worth metro area, employs a variety of methods and behavioral therapies, including neurofeedback therapy, Eye Movement Desensitization and Reprocessing (EMDR), traditional Chinese medicine and more.
+Enterhealth Ranch, our inpatient treatment facility just north of the Dallas/Fort Worth metro area, employs a variety of methods and behavioral therapies, including psychological feedback therapy, Eye Movement Desensitization and Reprocessing (EMDR) and more.

-Neurofeedback treatment teaches patients how to properly manage their mood and emotions, as well as improve their sleep.
-By incorporating neurofeedback therapy into our addiction treatment program, we give patients the skills they need to help them gain control, leading to decreased chances of relapse and higher success rates.
+Psychological feedback treatment teaches patients how to properly manage their mood and emotions, as well as improve their sleep.
+By incorporating psychological feedback therapy into our addiction treatment program, we give patients the skills they need to help them gain control, leading to decreased chances of relapse and higher success rates.

 Written by Joshua M. Masino, PsyD, Neuropsychologist and Enterhealth Director of Neuropsychological Services